CommissionerGordon/Scheduler/docs/index.md

 ---

 ##What we completed
 In the end we completed the basis for a scheduling web-interface application with a client-server model.
 Firstly, we were able to create a server that the user was able to launch on the host computer.
 The server has an interface in which a user can specify a port, launch the server, and end the server.
-On the client-side, the user is able to launch a web browser and connect to the server to give the client access to the user interface.
-Using the user interface, a user is able to create very simple activities when the user selected a time and duration for the activity.
+On the client-side, the user is able to launch a web browser and connect to the server to give the user access to the client interface.
+Using the client interface, a user is able to create very simple activities, specifying a start time and duration.

 ---

 ##What had to be scrapped
 Currently the application is not able to send information between the server and the client.
 This means the data created by the application is stored client-side only and cannot be stored on a server.
 The information that the user can create on the client-side is very limited; the user cannot name activities, remove or edit activities, or create recurring events.
 Originally the application was going to include several other features such as an automated schedule optimization tool, multiple activity layers, and user logins.
-These features had to be scrapped to due to a combination of complications during development and lack of time.
+These features had to be scrapped due to a combination of complications during development and lack of time.
+See [problems faced](index.md#problems-faced) for more information.

 ---

 ##Problems faced
 During the development of the scheduler application, the development team ran into a myriad of problems that hindered development.
 Some of the problems were created at the beginning of the project when the project’s scope was defined.
 Later on in the project’s development, we determined that we were not going to have enough time to complete the project.

+###So much technology
+At first, the team was unsure as to what technologies we wanted to use within the application.
+Having never created a program consisting of a database, web interface, and embedded server, there was a lot of back and forth between different servers, databases, and approaches to the web interface.
+This often lead to confusion within the team, and time lost for development, as different technologies were being introduced and thrown away within days of each other.

+###Super security
+While attempting to get the client running in the browser, it became apparent after many warning messages, that there was no easy way the client was going to run in the browser without turning off all security.
+Running Java applications in a browser requires your application to be signed by an official certificate, which lets the browser know that the Java application it’s trying to run is not going to harm the user.
+This was never taken into account, and being the end of the semester, this was not going to be fixed.

+###JNLP problems
+There was very little documentation that could be found about how to produce this much needed jnlp file.
+The file would allow the client, which was a JavaFX application, to run in the browser.
+After randomly meddling with the IDE we were using, IntelliJ, we realized we could make IntelliJ generate this file.
+After doing so, and turning off all security in the process stated in [super security](index.md#super-security), were we then able to get the client running in the browser.
+The problem is we still don’t know what this jnlp file is _completely_.
+Yes, we generated one, but what the heck is it?
+Again, with a lack of useful documentation, it was difficult to know.

+###Connection issues
+After turning off all Java browser security to get the client to run in the browser, the challenge was then to connect the server and the client so the client could make database calls.
+We realized that the server address would have to be given to the client upon start as a parameter, so the client knew how to access the server, and talk to it.
+The problem comes from not knowing what the jnlp file was, and how to manipulate it.
+We knew what had to be done, but with both time slipping away from us and not knowing how to manipulate the jnlp file, we labeled it a lost cause to focus on the development of the client interface.

+###Other classes
+Towards the end of the semester, the team was struggling to work on the project, as due dates for projects in other classes slowly approached.
+All of our plates were full, and the application sat at the bottom of it all.
+There was a moment in the end, where the team had realized the application had not been touched for three weeks.

 ---

 ##What we would do differently
-Still working on it...
+If the team were to take on this project again with the knowledge that we have now, there would be a few things that would be tackled a little differently.

+###Defined roles and tasks
+Now understanding the parts that make up an application like ours, it’d be easier to delegate tasks to team members.
+In the beginning, not knowing what needed to be done was a challenge, because no one had a defined role or a specific task to accomplish.
+Having the know how of what’s needed, it would be easier to assign tasks.

+###Not Java
+Although Java is a wonderful programming language with an awesome code-once run-everywhere mentality, it’s a major pain when it comes to browsers.
+Java would probably not be used again for the web interface, and would most likely be replaced by something that has more support, such as HTML5 with Javascript.

+###Project structure
+There were strange dependency problems towards the end with the client and the server, and we feel it would have been really nice if both the client and server were separate entities altogether, and then combined in the end.

 ---

-##Next steps
+##Next Steps
-Still working on it...
+With the semester over, and the application in it’s final state, it’s time to move on.
+We all agreed the project was a massive learning experience, and we all learned new tricks and techniques that we can take with us into future projects.
+The application will most likely never be touched again.
+We’re all sick of it.

+###If you’re going to continue it...
+If the application were to be continued, there are a few things that need to be discussed first.

+As stated in [project structure](index.md#project-structure), the project structure needs to be fixed.
+It could have been because we were trying to tackle web app development completely wrong, but the structure never felt right.
+If the project were properly structured, I feel working on the project would go a lot smoother.

+After the project structure is fixed, the infrastructure that makes the client interface run in a browser should be looked at.
+We couldn’t pass the jnlp file hurdle, due to problems outlined in [problems faced](index.md#problems-faced), but maybe somebody else can.
+What also comes with that is getting some kind of proper signature for the the application once it’s built, so the browser doesn’t yell at you twenty times, letting you know that what you’re about to run might blow up the world.
+We, again, didn’t have the time to look into this fully, but maybe somebody else does.

+After that, the client interface would need to be finished.
+That wouldn’t take much compared to the first two obstacles, but still something that would need to be done.

+After all that’s completed, the last thing would be to make sure all the database code is correct and works.
+After that, feel free to add any features you feel should be a part of the application.